hupili/python-for-data-and-media-communication-gitbook/notes-week-04.md

 ## CSV

 The CSV (Comma Separated Values) format is the most common import and export format for spreadsheets and databases,just like `xlsx` file, which is used for storing your data and make it easy to read and write.
-You don't need to pip install csv in terminal.
-Just import csv before using it.
+You don't need to pip3 install csv.
+Just `import csv` before using it.

-The csv has two basic functions: `reader` and `writer` .objects read and write.
+The CSV has two basic functions: `reader` and `writer` .objects read and write.

 ### csv.reader

-Return a reader object which will iterate over lines in the given csv file.
-Each row read from the csv file is returned as a list of strings.
+Return a reader object which will iterate over lines in the given CSV file.
+Each row read from the CSV file is returned as a list of strings.
 No automatic data type conversion is performed.

-Suppose we have a csv file, `name_list.csv`, the content is as follows:
+Suppose we have a CSV file, `name_list.csv`, you can download it [here](assets/chapter3-example-name_list.csv).
+The content is as follows:

 | name  | id   | gender | location | phone|
 |-------|------|--------|----------|------|